RecordPlayerAdvice.comUpdated May 2026

 The Audio-Technica AT-LP120X descends from the legendary Technics SL-1200, the turntable that defined DJ culture. *(Price when reviewed: ~£270 | View on Amazon)* Direct-drive motor for instant start and precise speed.
 Adjustable pitch control.
 Removable headshell so you can swap cartridges as your ears develop or your budget grows.
 Built-in preamp you can bypass when you upgrade to external.

 DJs use them for scratching.
 Collectors use them as lifetime companions.
 The direct-drive motor means no belts to replace, ever.
-With basic care, these run for decades.
-I've read accounts from people still using their LP120s from the 1990s.
+With basic care, these run for decades. we've read accounts from people still using their LP120s from the 1990s.
 Can't decide between the two Audio-Technicas?
 Our LP60X vs LP120X comparison breaks it down.

 Audio-Technica AT-LP120X